Finding the Cheapest Car Insurance Companies

 Minimum Coverage vs. Liability-Only Insurance

-Minimum coverage and liability-only insurance are essentially the same thing—meeting your state's legal requirements for auto insurance.
-This coverage pays for injuries and property damage you cause to others but provides no protection for your own vehicle or injuries.
+Minimum coverage and liability-only insurance are essentially the same thing — meeting your state's legal minimum requirements for auto insurance.
+This coverage pays for injuries and property damage you cause to others but provides no protection for your own vehicle.

 Full Coverage Insurance